Ian-Tirop/Ian-Tirop.github.io/_posts/2023-12-28-internet-of-things.md

    - Insights into designing solar power plants and PV solar test labs.
    - Focus on engaging with IoT communities and inspiring innovation.

-### References

-- Reihani, B., & Assadi, K. (2023).
-"Connecting Your World by IoT."
-Seminar conducted at Seminar room/Amfi on Wednesday, 5th December 2023.

 # My Experience with IoT